indianz.com Dynamic Homes

 A million-dollar campaign launched by two Idaho tribes appears to have paid off at the polls, with Proposition 1 to expand Indian gaming headed for passage.

-The Nez Perce Tribe and the Coeur d'Alene Tribe pushed the initiative after compacts they negotiated with the state weren't approved by state lawmakers.
+The Nez Perce Tribe and the Coeur d'Alene Tribe pushed the initiative after compacts they negotiate with the state weren't approved by state lawmakers.
 Their initiative will ensure continued gaming on reservations, including the use of video gaming machines.

 According to unofficial results, voters have approved Proposition 1 by a 57 percent to 43 percent margin.